minierparedes/frog-blossom-cms/README.md

 # frog blossom

-## Database for frog blossom CMS
+## Frog Blossom CMS

-Database repository for a web-based CMS.
-Herein are the scripts, configurations, and documentation related to the database architecture and management of the CMS application.
+Repository for a web-based CMS.

 ## About the CMS System